We may have the answer

 If you’re using JW Player or Video.js, integration is as simple as adding three scripts into the webpage containing the player.
 If you have a custom player, we’ll help you integrate the p2p module and adjust any upstream parameters such as video encoding and configuring the media server.

 Yes, we are compatible with Wowza, along with Nginx, Unified Streaming Platform, Mist, AWS, Azure Media Server and more!

-Streamroot is currently compatible with browser-based middleware (Chromium and Opera) in set-top boxes, and we’re currently working on native SDKs for all of these platforms.
-Pilots are lined up and we should be releasing by the end of the year.
+Streamroot is currently compatible with browser-based middleware (Chromium and Opera) in set-top boxes, and we have developed native SDKs for mobile (Android and iOS).

 Our peer-to-peer network is entirely controlled by our centralized tracker servers.
 These servers prevent any unauthorized access to the video streams through features such as domain restriction, geo-restriction and token authentication.

 All data shared over the peer-to-peer network is encrypted, files and packets are verified to avoid corruption, and information is only cached on users’ computers while they are actually watching the video.
 Check out the technology page!!